Last updated on September 30, 2025

 Best Spree Cards

-Final Showdown has turned a few peoples' heads as a powerful board wipe that works at instant speed.
+Final Showdown turns player's heads as a powerful board wipe that works at instant speed.
 It can even remove indestructible creatures, turn off any abilities that activate when a creature dies, and/or keep your best creature about.
 It may look expensive compared to some sorcery-speed board wipes, but don’t be fooled by how much more powerful this is at instant speed.

-Smuggler's Surprise is another instant-speed green card that’s looking quite exciting.
+Smuggler's Surprise is another instant-speed green card that’s quite exciting.
 For 6 mana, you can put any two creatures from your hand onto the battlefield at instant speed.
-They don’t even enter tapped, so you can catch people out on a block.
+They don’t even enter tapped, so you can catch players out on a block.
 Imagine attacking into an empty board just to be surprise-blocked by an Emrakul and a Griselbrand.
-And that’s before you tack on the other abilities that allow you to find creatures if your hand is empty, as well as protect what you put into play.
+And that’s before you tack on the other abilities that allow you to find creatures, as well as protect what you put into play.

 Round Up